-Let's take a peek at least seven ways you can use a hiking journal on your next hike.
+Let's consider at least seven hiking journal ideas you can use on your next hike or backpacking trip.

-The first (and some say best) reason for carrying a trail journal in your backpack revolves around generating great ideas.
+The first (and some say best) reason for carrying a trail journal in your backpack involves great ideas.

 What's not to love?